Tornadoes of 2012: April 13–16 (United States)

 Around 10:00 p.m.
-CDT (0300 UTC), a broken squall line began to form across the eastern portions of the Texas and Oklahoma panhandles; a thunderstorm developed ahead of the northern line segment in northwestern Wheeler County, Texas at approximately 10:30 p.m.
+CDT (0300 UTC), a broken squall line began to form across the eastern portions of the Texas and Oklahoma panhandles; a thunderstorm developed ahead of the northern line segment in northwestern Wheeler County, Texas, at approximately 10:30 p.m.
 CDT (0330 UTC), and began developing supercell characteristics as it tracked northeastward into the Oklahoma counties of Ellis and Roger Mills.
 A tornado warning was issued for Ellis, Harper and Woodward counties at 12:00 am CDT (0500 UTC) on April 15 after weather spotters reported a tornado spawned by this supercell located 7 mi southeast of Gage in Ellis County.
-This high-end EF3 tornado later struck Woodward, Oklahoma at 12:20 am CDT (0520 UTC), killing six people.
+This high-end EF3 tornado later struck Woodward, Oklahoma, at 12:20 am CDT (0520 UTC), killing six people.
 Multiple homes and businesses were destroyed in Woodward, and all fatalities occurred as a result of destroyed mobile homes.
 Additional weak tornadoes occurred on April 15 and 16 before the outbreak came to an end.
 A total of 113 tornadoes were confirmed as a result of this outbreak.

 May

-There were 139 tornadoes reported in the U.S. in May, of which 121 were confirmed.